simonhmartin/tutorials/topology_weighting/README.md

 twisst.summary(weightsData)
 ```

-* We can also quickly save the weights directly (which saves us the time of exporting to a file and plotting a fancy plot in R)
+* We can also quickly save a plot of the weights directly (which saves us the time of exporting to a file and plotting a fancy plot in R)

 ```python
 #extract mid positions on chromosome from tree sequence file